Grail Moon at Eastertide 2026

 — Friedrich Schiller, from the essay Grace and Dignity (1793)

-This famous quotation by Friedrich Schiller relates very importantly to our Section meeting on February 19, 2022.
+This famous quotation by Friedrich Schiller relates very importantly to our Section and its concerns.
 The words roll off the tongue quite easily . . . seemingly so familiar that we seldom pause to meditate the deeper meaning.

 Heinrich von Kleist (1773-1811) is an author who has not yet joined the conversations in our Section meetings.
+Perhaps in the future we can devote more time to him.
 Kleist arrived last night via the medium of his famous little essay On the Marionette Theater.
 Marion summarized the essay and led us into a discussion.

-As mentioned a few times previously, Marion facilitates our local Section-inspired Fairy Tale Group which presently finds itself in the midst of a project to create puppets that we intend to use for movies and/or dramatic presentations.
+Marion facilitates our local Section-inspired Fairytale Group which in past years got involved with puppets and recordings of fairytale by Novalis.
 This puppet making activity has taken under its wings several arts: music and drama, sculpture and visual arts, and of course creative writing.
 Kleist was a dramatist, and our recent meeting presentations such as Fred Dennehy’s on “The Actor’s Process” have brought theater and drama back into the conversation in our Section.

 “Child with a Puppet” by Henri Rousseau, 1903